 - You can get artistic with the fully zoomed-out view, giving your presentation a nice “designed” feel

 - It’s online and presentations can easily be shared with links or by embedding them

 - It’s all online (unless you pay the big bucks!) meaning you need an Internet connection

 - Despite being able to download your presentation, you need an Internet connection to best show your presentation – especially if you have embedded videos

 - Motion-sickness can be a problem for some audience members

-Ideally, I’d like to combine Prezi and PowerPoint features to create the perfect tool for me—and maybe one day some smart software developer will do just that.
-In the mean time, I must admit that I will be sticking with PowerPoint for any in-person presentation I have to give (not that I have anything on the horizon!).
-But I think I’ll give Prezi a try for online purposes in an effort to learn the tools a bit better—and in case they ever make some of their online features available offline!
+Ideally, I’d like to combine Prezi and PowerPoint features to create the perfect tool for me – and maybe one day some smart software developer will do just that.
+In the meantime, I must admit that I will be sticking with PowerPoint for any in-person presentation I have to give (not that I have anything on the horizon!).
+But I think I’ll give Prezi a try for online purposes to learn the tools a bit better – and in case they ever make some of their online features available offline!

 Oh!
 Here’s the presentation I created today.
 It’s not much, but it’s a good place to start!